 Professional filmmakers who are looking for a small, hybrid camera whose priority is 4K video shooting should consider the Sony A7S II instead.
 And non-professionals of any kind should check out our Canon EOS R6 review.
 But even if, like us, you can't afford justify the Canon EOS R5's price, it's certainly an exciting example of what happens when Canon fully commits to mirrorless.

 Canon EOS R5 release date and price

-That is some serious cash, particularly during a global pandemic, but bear in mind that it's only a shade more than the lower-resolution, 4K-only, older Sony A9 Mark II.
-It's also very much in the ballpark of the Canon EOS 5D Mark IV's original pricing, which started at $3,499 / £3,599 / AU$5,060 when it launched in 2016.
+Of course, that price tag is a big investment, but it's in the ballpark of its nearest rivals.
+It's only a shade more than the lower-resolution, 4K-only Sony A9 Mark II and the Sony A7S III in most regions, and is also very much in the region of the Canon EOS 5D Mark IV's original pricing, which started at $3,499 / £3,599 / AU$5,060 when it launched in 2016.

 Is the Canon EOS R5 expensive?
 Yes.
 Unjustifiably so?
 Probably not...

 - Rear AF joystick instead of Touch Bar

 Design-wise, we’re not looking at a game-changer with the Canon EOS R5.
 But given the usability of the Canon EOS R, which it's heavily based on, that’s no bad thing.